lipecss/lipecss/README.md

 Hi, I'm Felipecss, a guy that loves frontEnd/backend web developer.

+- 😵 In 2019 I created [Mixer Status] (https://mixerstatus.com), a website that tracked and showed ALL mixer channel analysis.
+It was accessed by hundreds of monthly users, but after the closing of the Mixer platform made by Microsoft this year, the site does not display any more information (good times).
 - 🔭 I’m currently working on my projects on my company [Vem Lavar a Louça Gamers](https://vemlavaralouca.com.br/)
 - 🌱 I’m currently working and learning more about Vuejs racha day.
 - 💬 Ask me about anything [here](https://github.com/lipecss/lipecss/issues)